 - 1. Learn to cope with the unfamiliar, managing disappointment and dealing with conflict - 2.
 Connect and work with others to achieve a set task - 3.
-Assess the requirements of a task, identifying the strengths within the team, utilizing the
+Assess the requirements of a task, identifying the strengths within the team, utilizing

-- 4. Demonstrate clear briefing and listening skills, not being afraid to ask for help and support when necessary - 5. learn to handle emotions including tolerance and behavioral responses,
+- the diverse skills of the group to achieve the set objective, awareness of risk/safety - 4.
+Demonstrate clear briefing and listening skills, not being afraid to ask for help and support when necessary - 5. learn to handle emotions including tolerance and behavioral responses, building positive friendships and bonding with peers and classmates